kemiscut/Statistical_Analysis/README.md

 To determine whether the data for "Clicks" and "Conversions" falls under a normal distribution curve, I used Excel spreadsheet to create two histograms:
 - one for the Clicks
 - one for the Conversions

 And also determined the variable types I'm working with.

 ## Testing My Hypothesis
 I formulated a hypothesis to answer the evaluation question:

 "Is there a difference between the number of conversions on the Facebook platform versus the AdWords platform?"

+I calculated the mean values for the Facebook Ad Conversions and AdWords Conversions data.

+Next, I determined whether this overall difference is a statistically significant difference

+Next, with the p-value got,I determined whether to accept or reject the **null hypothesis** or the **alternative hypothesis**.

+## Choosing A Model
+I decided to use a Simple Linear Regression model based on purpose and variable requirements and also checked that the variables meet the **normality assumption**.